Snaze878/RBR_Bot_MySQL/README.md

 ### 6. Google Sheets Integration

-This allows you to dynamically manage rally config + update `.env` and `standings.csv` with a Google Form.
+Allows you to dynamically manage rally config + update `.env` and `standings.csv` with a Google Form.

 #### a.
 Create Google Sheet
 1. Create a new sheet called **`RBR_Tracking`**.